arpan-bisolution21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 Comprehensive Analysis of U.S. Data Job Market (742 Records | 31 Fields)

 📝 Project Overview

 This Power BI project analyzes data-related job trends across the United States, using a clean single-table dataset of 742 job postings with 31 attributes.
 The goal is to understand hiring demand, salary benchmarks, industry trends, ownership patterns, and skill requirements within the modern data profession landscape.

-The dashboard is structured into five interactive report pages, each designed to highlight specific market insights:
+The dashboard is structured into five interactive report pages, each designed to highlight specific market insights :

 1.Project Brief